fpusan/tutorial-template/docs/source/SQMtools/subsetORFs.rst

       :name: a-note-on-contigbins-subsetting

-   While this function selects the contigs and bins that contain the desired orfs, it DOES NOT recalculate contig/bin abundance and statistics based on the selected ORFs only.
-This means that the abundances presented in tables such as ``SQM$contig$abund`` or ``SQM$bins$tpm`` will still refer to the complete contigs and bins, regardless of whether only a fraction of their ORFs are actually present in the returned SQM object.
-This is also true for the statistics presented in ``SQM$contigs$table`` and ``SQM$bins$table``.
+   While this function selects the contigs and bins that contain the desired orfs, it DOES NOT recalculate contig abundance and statistics based on the selected ORFs only.
+This means that the abundances presented in tables such as 'SQM$contig$abund' will still refer to the complete contigs, regardless of whether only a fraction of their ORFs are actually present in the returned SQM object.
+This is also true for the statistics presented in 'SQM$contigs$table'.
+Bin statistics may be recalculated if ``rescale_copy_number`` is set to ``TRUE``, but recalculation will be based on contigs, not ORFs.

    .. rubric:: Examples
       :name: examples